 Nothing – and I mean NOTHING – beats exploring the aquarium galleries with a treasured member of their team.

 If you are with a large group, chances are that your location is pre-determined.
-With a small group like we had, the grown-ups were allowed to choose (though our minions clearly had a vote.)
-Choices include Ocean Voyager, Tropical Diver Gallery, Cold Water Quest, River Scout or the Dolphin Tales Theater Viewing Window.
+With a small group like we had, the grown-ups were allowed to choose (though our minions clearly had a vote).
+Choices include Ocean Voyager, Tropical Diver Gallery, Cold Water Quest, or Sharks!
+Predators of the Deep Gallery.

-One family slept on the wide stairs, but we opted to sleep right next to the large acrylic window…it was everything I imagined.
+One family slept on the wide stairs, but we opted for a sleeping spot in front of the whale sharks …it was everything I imagined.

 What happens to the lights in the gallery?
 That was a big concern for everyone – especially the kids.
 It turns out that the lights in the Ocean Voyager gallery closely mimic the sun.
 They are dimmed a bit at closing, then a little more about 10:30ish, then a little more at 11pm, and then after that they go dark.